SeedTactics/fms-insight/docs/client-efficiency.md

 y-axis is the pallet cycle time in minutes.
 A pallet cycle time is the wall clock time from when a pallet leaves the load station to the next time it leaves the load station.
 This will therefore include cart transfer time, buffer time, machining time, and load/unload time.
 By clicking on a point, you can obtain more information about the pallet cycle in a tooltip.
+Similarly to the station cycle chart, the pallet cycle chart can be zoomed by clicking and dragging or the zoom range can be manually set via the button in the bottom-right.

 ## Station OEE

 ![Screenshot of Station OEE Heatmap](assets/insight-station-oee.jpg)

 The Station OEE heatmap shows the station overall equipment effectiveness (OEE) over the month.
 On the x-axis are the days of the month and on the y-axis are the machines and load stations.
 For each station and each day, FMS Insight adds up the expected operation time for each part cycle and then divides by 24 hours to obtain a percentage that the station was busy with productive work.
 (If station cycles were longer than expected, this extra time is not counted in the OEE.
 Thus the Station OEE should only be focused on seriously once the station cycles are mostly stable at their expected cycle time.)
 For each grid cell in the chart, the OEE percentage is drawn with a color with darker colors higher OEE and lighter colors lower OEE.
 A grid cell can be moused over to obtain extra information in a tooltip.

 ## Part Production